rperera12/MachineLearning_Framework_Microstructure_Characterization/README.md

 ### Particles Label Set:
 #### Binary Segmentation Labels:
-Using the Raw Input Images of Particles, the following research article, which uses the Watershed City-Block Distance Method (WCBD) can be used along with MATLAB to generate the corresponding binary segmentations: [An automated simple algorithm for realistic pore network extraction from micro-tomography images](https://www.sciencedirect.com/science/article/pii/S0920410514002691)
+Using the Raw Input Images of Particles, the following research article by Arash Rabbani, Saeid Jamshidi, Saeed Salehi, which uses the Watershed City-Block Distance Method (WCBD) can be used along with MATLAB to generate the corresponding binary segmentations: [An automated simple algorithm for realistic pore network extraction from micro-tomography images](https://www.sciencedirect.com/science/article/pii/S0920410514002691)

       @article{RABBANI2014164,
             title = {An automated simple algorithm for realistic pore network extraction from micro-tomography images},